drewbug/RackMotion/README.md

       end
     end

-Or, it could be method:
+Or, it could be a method:

     def ruby_motion_timespan(request)
       return [200, {'Content-Type' => 'text/plain'}, "RubyMotion Forever!".to_data]